rust-lang/book/second-edition/src/ch15-03-drop.md

 Rust automatically called `drop` for us when our instance went out of scope, calling the code we specified.
 Variables are dropped in the reverse order of the order in which they were created, so `d` was dropped before `c`.
-This is just to give you a visual guide to how the drop method works, but usually you would specify the cleanup code that your type needs to run rather than a print message.
+This example just gives you a visual guide to how the `drop` method works, but usually you would specify the cleanup code that your type needs to run rather than a print message.

-#### Dropping a Value Early with `std::mem::drop`
+### Dropping a Value Early with `std::mem::drop`

-Rust inserts the call to `drop` automatically when a value goes out of scope, and it’s not straightforward to disable this functionality.
-Disabling `drop` isn’t usually necessary; the whole point of the `Drop` trait is that it’s taken care of automatically for us.
-Occasionally you may find that you want to clean up a value early.
-One example is when using smart pointers that manage locks;
+Unfortunately, it’s not straightforward to disable the automatic `drop` functionality.
+Disabling `drop` isn’t usually necessary; the whole point of the `Drop` trait is that it’s taken care of automatically.
+Occasionally, you might want to clean up a value early.
+One example is when using smart pointers that manage locks: you might want to force the `drop` method that releases the lock to run so other code in the same scope can acquire the lock.
+Rust doesn’t let us call the `Drop` trait’s `drop` method manually; instead we have to call the `std::mem::drop` function provided by the standard library if we want to force a value to be dropped before the end of its scope.

-you may want to force the `drop` method that releases the lock to run so that other code in the same scope can acquire the lock.
-First, let’s see what happens if we try to call the `Drop` trait’s `drop` method ourselves by modifying the `main` function from Listing 15-14 as shown in Listing 15-15:
+Let’s see what happens when we try to call the `Drop` trait’s `drop` method manually by modifying the `main` function in Listing 15-14, as shown in Listing
+15-15:

 <span class="filename">Filename: src/main.rs</span>